The Venture Bros.: Reception

 The show received critical acclaim over its run.
 The Venture Bros. ranked at #56 on the IGN "Best 100 Animated Series" list.
 In 2013, Slates Chris Wade called The Venture Bros. "one of the best shows on television" and praised the detailed serial nature of the humor with a favorable comparison to Arrested Development.
 Also in 2013, The Atlantics Armin Rosen compared the show favourably to The Simpsons, noting that the two shows held the same "slacker optimism" and great comedy.
 The A.V.
 Clubs Zach Handlen commented in 2012 that the show had evolved over its seasons into a "meta-commentary on a whole sub-section of male nerd culture" and that it had become one of the funniest contemporary shows.

 Critical reception to the first season was more mixed than later seasons but was still mostly positive.
 The A.V.
-Clubs Emily VanDerWerff felt that the pop-culture references of the first season fell flat, especially in the beginning of the season, but grew better and funnier as the show's emotional core took hold.
+Clubs Emily St. James felt that the pop-culture references of the first season fell flat, especially in the beginning of the season, but grew better and funnier as the show's emotional core took hold.
 Mike Drucker, writing for IGN, criticized the predictability of some first-season episodes, but noted that the show was "a refreshing cartoon because it willingly indulges in the sitcom fad of the '90s".

 In 2013 IGN placed The Venture Bros. as number 12 on their list of Top 25 animated series for adults.
 In January 2021, Sean Cubillas of Comic Book Resources (CBR) described the series as "one of the most well-written superhero series of all time," a stand-out in the field of adult animation, and said it had "witty writing, tot [sic] pacing, and large yet complex cast of characters."